holoviz-topics/examples/doc/make_project.rst

 2. Start specifying the package dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It can take a while to be sure you’ve captured every dependency, but I
+It can take a while to be sure you've captured every dependency, but I
 usually start by using nbrr (``conda install -c conda-forge nbrr``)
 which reads the notebooks and looks for dependencies: